 The Call Before You Dig Process

-The process for Dig Safe is pretty straightforward, but requires a little forethought to be ready for, along with a few tools and a little patience.
-The steps are outlined below:
+The process for Dig Safe is pretty straightforward, but requires a little forethought to be ready, along with a few tools and a little patience.
+We outline the steps below:

-- Gather Necessary Information: It isn’t just calling up and telling your intention: you’ll need to provide information about the site and what you need.
+It isn’t just calling up and telling your intention.
+You’ll need to provide information about the site and what you need.
 Dig Safe has a handy form to fill out ahead of time.

 Dig Safe and Contractors

 If you’re a home or business owner and have hired contractors to do the excavation, they are responsible for contacting Dig Safe.
-Make sure your contractor has marked out the project appropriately and has a copy of their Dig Safe ticket before they start digging on your property.
+Make sure your contractor has marked out the project appropriately.
+And be sure they have a copy of their Dig Safe ticket before they start digging on your property.
 Following Dig Safe procedures, as well as proper licenses, is the mark of an experienced and above-the-board excavation contractor.
 If you’re looking for a contractor in the Massachusetts area, contact New England Excavators and we’ll stop by for planning session on your new project.